KTH/devops-course/contributions/essay/slarse/graph_introduction.md

 on the RDF-standard, as such databases frequently appeared during my background research of the subject [@hartig2014reconciliation;@angles2018g].
 The rest of the article is structured as follows.
-[Section @sec:rdf] presents the concepts behind RDF databases, while and [Sec. @sec:pg] does the same for progerty graph databases.
+[Section @sec:rdf] presents the concepts behind RDF databases, while and [Sec. @sec:pg] does the same for property graph databases.
 [Section @sec:usage] compares creation and subsequent querying of a movie database using the relational PostgreSQL system, and the property graph Neo4j system.
 Finally, [Section @sec:discussion] presents a discussion of